 January 28 is National Blueberry Pancake Day.

-In this clip from the 1969 short film Winter of the Witch, Hermione Gingold plays a witch who serves up enchanted blueberry pancakes that not only make people happy, they make them hallucinate bright colors and music.
+In the 1969 short film Winter of the Witch, Hermione Gingold plays a witch who serves up enchanted blueberry pancakes that not only make people happy, they make them hallucinate bright colors and music.
 Well, it was 1969.

 If you’re my age, you might remember seeing this delightful film in elementary school, shown with a reel-to-reel projector while the teacher rested her head on her desk and took a nap.

 Watch the whole thing!
 It’s totally worth the 22-and-a-half minutes.

 Here’s the basic plot: When young Nicky and his mother move into an old house, they are at first dismayed to discover a witch living there.

 “As if we didn’t have enough problems already,” Nicky’s mother sighs.